Magnonic spin Joule heating and rectification effects: Spin and heat currents

-{\it Spin and heat currents in linear response.--}We consider the system shown in \cref{fig:model}(a).
+We consider the system shown in \cref{fig:model}(a).
 A superconductor is placed in contact with a ferromagnetic insulator, and a spin splitting field $h$ is introduced to the former.
 This system may be influenced by a spin chemical potential on the superconductor side, a nonequilibrium magnon chemical potential on the ferromagnetic insulator side, or a temperature gradient across the system, all of which may result in the flow of heat and spin currents due to exchange interactions between electrons and magnons at the interface.
 We show that the spin splitting field leads to a significant asymmetry in the transport properties of the heterostructure, with respect to the orientation of $h$.
 The main physics behind this effect illustrated in \cref{fig:model}(b).
 Spin can be transmitted between the two materials when, e.g., a spin down quasiparticle in the superconductor experiences a spin flip upon reflection at the interface, accompanied by the creation of a magnon in the ferromagnetic insulator, or vice versa.
 At low temperatures, this process is suppressed due to the presence of the superconducting gap.
 However, the size of this gap can be tuned by $h$.
 In a spin split superconductor, the density of states for the two spin species is shifted relative to each other by a value of $2h$~\cite{Machon2013,Ozaeta2014,Bergeret2018}.
 This means that the effective gap that must be overcome by a spin-down quasiparticle undergoing a spin flip is increased if the spin splitting field is parallel to the magnetization in the ferromagnetic insulator ($h > 0$), or reduced if it is antiparallel ($h < 0$).
 Hence, the latter configuration is more amenable to the generation of transport currents.
+Disregarding dipolar interactions in the main text, we show that their inclusion does not change our key results in the appendix.

 We study the interface between the superconductor and the ferromagnetic insulator using a tunneling Hamiltonian approach~\cite{Bender2012,Kamra2016,Ohnuma2017,Kato2019,Kamra2018},

 where $H_{SC}$ describes a Zeeman split superconductor,